 In some instances it becomes necessary to amend the supplemental roll.
-The amendment is known as the Petition to adjust exemption on homestead exemption supplemental roll.
-(Form 72-005) This is the duty of the Tax Collector as set out in Section 27-33-51 (a).
-This is done in the same manner as the original supplemental roll.
-A change to the supplemental roll cannot be made without the proper documents to substantiate the change, either valid application or a board order.
-If the amendment affects an additional exemption that is within a municipality's taxing district, the municipal roll should be amended as well.
-The additional requirements for the adjustment to the supplemental include the following:
+This is the duty of the Tax Collector as set out in Miss Code Ann Section 27-33-51(a).
+A change to the supplemental roll cannot be made without proper documentation to substantiate the change, either a valid application, or an order from the Board of Supervisors is sufficient.
+Such documentation should be retained at the county level.
+Amendments to the supplemental roll must be effected through a process approved by the Department of Revenue.